 Becoming a responsible pet owner can rebuild sense of self-worth and self-trust.

 Knowing you have to face your pet at the end of the day can be extra motivation to stay healthy and well.

 Our fluffy four-legged friends also have a place in clinical treatment settings.
 A growing amount of scientific evidence supports the effectiveness of animal-assisted therapy (AAT) for substance use disorder counseling.

 How assistance animals enhance therapy:

-- They encourage trust.
-For the skeptic who has ever thought I’d trust that cat before I’d trust a therapist—it turns out you're right.
+For the skeptic who has ever thought I’d trust that cat before I’d trust a therapist—it turns out you are right.
 We tend to trust therapy animals sooner than therapy people (er, therapists).
-In turn, therapists are trusted sooner when they are affiliated with therapy animals.4
+In turn, therapists are trusted sooner when they are affiliated with therapy animals.